Top 16 Website Feedback Tools [With Ways, Formats & Use Cases]

 Qualaroo is a Voc survey feedback platform that helps gain qualitative insights through easily accessible website surveys.
 Its key features include sentiment analysis, cookie targeting, data streaming, custom properties, and responses.

 Use Case: Best for website and UX feedback and surveys.

-UserReport helps you identify your users and track their satisfaction while visiting your website.
-UserReport is an online survey and feedback management system that offers a platform to collect user data and feedback.
+UserReport helps you identify users and track their satisfaction while visiting your website.
+UserReport is an online survey and feedback management system that offers a platform to collect user feedback.

 UserReport Pricing: Contact to get a quote.

 Mopinion empowers its users to create customizable online feedback forms, including various CX metrics such as NPS, CES, and CSAT, and trigger them based on rules such as mouse movement, exit intent, and much more.